Manilow Sings Sinatra

 Manilow Sings Sinatra is an album by singer-songwriter Barry Manilow, released in 1998.
 It is a compilation of Manilow singing songs originally made notable by Frank Sinatra, who had recently died.
 The album also featured two new compositions, intended as tributes to Sinatra.

+At the 42nd Grammy Awards, the album was nominated for Best Traditional Pop Vocal Album, with the award that year going to Tony Bennett for Bennett Sings Ellington: Hot & Cool.